simon-ritchie/apysc/docs_src/source/svg_text.md

 **[Notes]**

- ・SVGText's y-coordinate zero-position starts at the bottom of a text.
+ ・SvgText's y-coordinate zero-position starts at the bottom of a text.
 So if you set y=0, a text becomes almost invisible.<hr>

 **[Examples]**